Deep-sea horror… ‘Leviathan’ review

 As someone who’s played most of the games, I had to watch this, even though reviews pretty much speak for themselves.
 It’s not Uwe Boll level of bad when talking about adaptations of popular video games, but it’s still poor filmmaking that does an injustice to the source material and lacks any sense of depth and fun.

-Continue reading “No fun factor… ‘Borderlands’ review”“Can you spy him, deep within?
-Little Possum, black as sin.”
+Continue reading “No fun factor… ‘Borderlands’ review”

 After seeing a couple of director Timo Tjahjanto’s latest work – Headshot and The Night Comes For Us (both fine films) – and being impressed with these additions to the martial arts genre, I decided to seek out his first entry.
 Macabre (2009) is co-directed with his brother, and it’s an impressive feature-length debut that avoids being just another gorefest while displaying his skill as an early filmmaker.